RashadDXB/Documentation/Live/AEDXB-IT-Room-Structure.md

+# AEDXB IT Room Physical Structure
-# This Document displays a diagram of the server room physical structure at the AEDXB site.
+This Document displays a diagram of the server room physical structure at the AEDXB site.

 ### Notes
 None.